stzn/TIL/SwiftStructAndClass/README.md

 ##### How can we get value semantics?

-There's a technique called copy and write that allows us to work around this.
+There's a technique called "copy on write" that allows us to work around this.

 ##### Copy on Write